 Parent mentoring; Our parent mentoring program provides up to 12 months worth of support from a trained family volunteer.
 The family will be assigned an experienced Family Coordinator who will carry out an initial assessment to identify the areas for support.
 Parents will then be matched with a suitable volunteer.
 Our volunteers visit parents and carers for up to an hour a week, to listen, support and encourage them to reach their agreed goals.
 The Family Coordinator will support the volunteer and carry out regular reviews to make sure the support parents are receiving is working for them.
 Parenting mentoring is for the parent or carer, we do not work directly with children.

 Parenting courses; We also offer a range of parenting courses.
 These 6 week courses are free and are DVD/discussion based.
 They can be accessed through an online group, or face to face group sessions in local schools and community venues.
-Parents interested in registering for a course can complete a Referral form or can find more details here.
+Parents interested in registering for a course can find more details here.

 If you are interested in hosting a parenting course in your school or organisation please contact us on 0300 772 7715 or email@example.com.